DaanHessen/ASCII-blobs/README.md

 # 🦍 ascii-blobs 🦍

 Beautiful, animated ASCII blob backgrounds using gaussian metaball rendering.
+It started as a simple background for my [portfolio](https://daanhessen.nl), but I liked it so much I turned it into a libary for others to use.

 [![npm version](https://img.shields.io/npm/v/ascii-blobs.svg)](https://www.npmjs.com/package/ascii-blobs)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)